-Each year since 2010, the Botín Foundation, headquartered in Santander, Cantabria, Spain, has offered 40 talented university students from throughout Latin America the opportunity to take part in the Program on Leadership, Liberal Arts and Public Service.
+Each year since 2010, the Botín Foundation, headquartered in Santander, Cantabria, Spain, has offered 40 talented university students from throughout Latin America the opportunity to take part in the Program for Strengthening Public Service in Latin America.

-For more information, please visit the program Website, or view the following Watson Institute-produced videos about the program:
+For more information, please visit the program Website and view the following Watson Institute produced videos about the program: